RedHatProductSecurity/rapidast/docs/USER-GUIDE.md

 ```
 config:
-  false_positive_filtering:
+  exclusions:
-    enabled: True # Set to 'False' to temporarily disable all false positive filtering, while keeping your defined rules for future use
+    enabled: True # Set to 'False' to temporarily disable all filtering rules, while keeping your defined rules for future use
     rules:
       - name: "Exclude findings on admin paths"
         description: "This rule filters out any findings located on URLs that start with 'https://admin.example.com'"